aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/miscellaneous/writing-updated-outline-code-definitions-and-values-to-mpp/_index.md

 {{% /alert %}}
 ## **Updating Outline Code Definitions and Values**
-The following code sample defines new outline codes and sets its various fields.
-The outlines codes and values are then added to the project outline codes and the updated data is saved back to MPP file.
+The following code sample defines new outline codes and sets their various fields.
+The outline codes and values are then added to the project outline codes and the updated data is saved back to MPP file.
 The steps involved in this activity are:

 1. Create an instance of Project Reader.
 1. Read the source MPP file.